DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 Refer back to the [variables lesson](./3%20Variables.md/#using-variables) for more info on why we would do this.
 You could also use this to say "they have X health left".

-Now we can just expand our code to print everytime we deal damage.
+Now we can just expand our code to print every time we deal damage.

 ```csharp
 if(dieOne == 6) {